 One of the most commonly used wetpour sub base specifications in a playground is a porous stone surface.
 This is made up of lots of loose stones which, when compacted, provide a stable and permeable finish.
 The porosity means that water will drain through it and into the ground, reducing any risk of flooding on the play area.

-Laying this type of foundation for a playground surface will typically be done using this process:
+Laying this type of foundation for a playground surface will typically use this process:

-- Excavate the ground to a 125mm depth, plus the depth of wetpour which will be laid (minimum 40mm).
+- Excavate the ground to a 125mm depth, plus the depth of wetpour to lay (minimum 40mm).

 - Install PCC edgings across each side of the area.

 - Lay and compact the layer of stones to a depth of 125mm.